|Credit Building Rating:||2.5 / 5|

 While it’s true there are secured cards out there with no annual fee, the OpenSky Secured Visa fee of $35 is still relatively low.
 Many similar cards will charge $50 or even $75 on top of higher APRs.
 If a low interest rate is on the top of your priority list, this card could be worth the investment.

 The lower-than-average APR definitely sets the OpenSky Secured Visa apart from other secured cards.
-While many cards that are designed for those with bad to fair credit charge upwards of 20% or even 25%, the OpenSky Secured Visa only charges 17.39% (variable).
+While many cards that are designed for those with bad to fair credit charge upward of 20% or even 25%, the OpenSky Secured Visa only charges 17.39% (variable).
 Indeed, 17.39% is only a bit higher than the national average credit card APR.
 Best of all, everyone who is approved for this card gets this same APR, so you don’t have to worry about falling toward the high end of a range.

 These few percentage points can make a big difference if you are trying to improve your credit but still might need to carry a balance.